florin-dumitrescu/accurate-search/README.md

 ## Available methods

 - addText(id, text, distanceBehind = 0)
-- search(query) - Searches with accurate engine.
-If there is no match found, searches again with fuzzy engine.
+- search(query) - Search with accurate engine.
+If there is no match found, search again with fuzzy engine.
 - accurateSearch(query)
 - fuzzySearch(query)
 - suggestions(query, limit)